Velocity of Money

 Fifth, thanks to the Dodd-Frank Bank Reform and Consumer Protection Act, the Fed was able to require banks to hold more capital.
 That means banks continue to hold excess reserves instead of extending more credit through loans.

 The Fed's not completely to blame.
 Congress should have worked with the Fed to boost the economy out of the recession with expansive fiscal policy.
 After the success of the Economic Stimulus Act in 2009, Congress turned toward damaging contractionary policies.
 It threatened to default on the debt in 2011.
 It threatened to raise taxes and cut spending with the fiscal cliff in 2012.
 It deeply cut spending through sequestration and shut down the government in 2013.
 These austerity measures forced the Fed to keep expansionary monetary policy longer than it should have.

 A seventh reason is that the Great Recession destroyed wealth.
 Many people lost their homes, their jobs, or their retirement savings.
 Those that didn't were too scared to buy anything more than what they really needed.
 Many younger people went to college because they couldn't get jobs.
 Now they are paying off school loans instead of starting families.
-This keeps personal consumption low.
+That's kept personal consumption low.

 Last but not least are demographic changes.
 Baby boomers are entering retirement without enough savings.
-They are downsizing now, instead of expanding families as they did twenty years ago.
+They are downsizing now, instead of expanding families as they did 20 years ago.
 This all cuts spending.
 (Source: "What Does Money Velocity Tell Us About Low Inflation in the United States?"
 Federal Reserve Bank of St. Louis, September 4, 2014.)

 Velocity of Money Chart

 This chart shows you how the expansion of the money supply is not driving growth.
-That's one reason there is little inflation in the price of goods and services.
-As more money goes into investments, it creates asset bubbles instead.
+That's one reason there has been little inflation in the price of goods and services.
+Instead, the money has gone into investments, creating asset bubbles.